 I measured with a 1µm (one micrometer) resolution micrometer dial and the machine fixed to the table, with a 3.18mm drill bit and the meter right outside the collet.

-First I measured the radial lag. by pushing the drill with my fingers to one side, letting go, taking a readin, pushing it the one way, taking another reading.
-The there was a lag of around 15µm end to end.
+First I measured the radial lag. by pushing the drill with my fingers to one side, letting go, taking a reading, pushing it the one way, taking another reading.
+There was a lag of around 15µm end to end.

 Next the axial lag; placing the meter along the axis of the drill.
 Pulling the drill bit out with my fingers and letting go.
 To my surprise, there was a 300µm axial lag, just by the spring force in the micrometer, which is really not much.
 Actually, one can easily feel this axial lag it with the fingers.